 Do not use gasoline, other alcohols, benzene, carbon tetrachloride, thinner, acetone, or window (glass) cleaning sprays.

-- 4. After cleaning plastic surfaces, apply a thin coat of hard polishing wax.
+4. After cleaning plastic surfaces, apply a thin coat of hard polishing wax.
 Rub lightly with a soft cloth.
-Do not use a circular motion. - Scratches can be removed by rubbing with jeweler's rouge followed by hand polishing with commercial plastic polish.
-Use a figure eight motion when polishing.
+Do not use a circular motion.